Read the Jury Service Policy to make sure it meets your needs. Remember that if you have any questions you can easily Ask a lawyer.

 You should download and keep a copy of your Jury Service Policy, either electronically or in hard copy.
 If any amendments are made to the copy, you should store all versions and record when the changes occurred.

-A copy of the jury service policy will also be stored under ‘My Documents’ in your Rocket Lawyer account.
+A copy of the Jury Service Policy will also be stored automatically in your Rocket Lawyer account ‘Dashboard’.